surdy/install_mesos/README.md

 ```
 --masters
 ```
 Specify a comma separated list of IP addresses of all the masters in the cluster.
-This information is used to configure Mesos master service to find how many masters are there in the cluster and what are their IP addresses.
+This information is used to configure Mesos master service to find how many masters are there in the cluster and since we are setting up a cluster where mesos masters are co-located with the ZooKeeper instances we use the IP addresses to configure the ZooKeper URL(used in leader election).
 If this parameter is not specified it defaults to 1 master running on `localhost`.

 ```
 --hostname
 ```
 Specify the resolvable hostname of the node.
 If the hostname of the machine cannot be resolved directly (e.g., if on a different network or using a VPN), you may need to configure Mesos with a hostname value that you can resolve, for example, an externally accessible IP address or DNS hostname.
 This will ensure all links from the Mesos console work correctly.
-If this parameter is not specified Mesos tries to resolve the hostname itself and may lead to an internal hostname being used (As compared to an externally resolvable one)
+If this parameter is not specified Mesos uses system hostname and may lead to an internal hostname being used (As compared to an externally resolvable one)

 ```
 --mesos